mgreene02/Deposit-Prediction-Study/README.md

 # Deposit-IQ-Study
-This is a repository for a project in which I construct a LR model to predict admitted student enrollment behaviors.
+This is a repository for a project in which I construct an LR model to predict admitted student enrollment behaviors.

 Since the project is based on confidential data, I cannot make the original data avilable for analysis.